browserslist/browserslist/README.md

 `package-lock.json` under `autoprefixer` dependencies.

 A year later, you decide to add Babel.
-At this moment, we have a new version of `canuse-lite` (1.0.30000900). npm took the latest version and added it to your lock file under `@babel/preset-env` dependencies.
+At this moment, we have a new version of `caniuse-lite` (1.0.30000900). npm took the latest version and added it to your lock file under `@babel/preset-env` dependencies.

 Now your lock file looks like this: